Coast Guard deploys to Haiti for Humanitarian Aid following 7.2 earthquake

-A Coast Guard aircrew member transports a critically injured child to emergency medical services, Port au Prince, Haiti, Aug.
+A Coast Guard air crew member helps transport a critically injured child from the helicopter to awaiting emergency medical services at Port au Prince, Haiti, Aug.
 15, 2021.
 U.S. Coast Guard forward deployed Jayhawk helicopter crews are from Air Station Clearwater, Florida.
 (U.S. Coast Guard photo by Lt.
 David Steele)

 |Date Taken: